Peritonsillar abscess

-Peritonsillar abscess (PTA), also known as quinsy, is an accumulation of pus due to an infection behind the tonsil.
+A peritonsillar abscess (PTA), also known as a quinsy, is an accumulation of pus due to an infection behind the tonsil.
 Symptoms include fever, throat pain, trouble opening the mouth, and a change to the voice.
 Pain is usually worse on one side.
 Complications may include blockage of the airway or aspiration pneumonitis.

-PTA is typically due to infection by a number of types of bacteria.
-Often it follows streptococcal pharyngitis.
+PTA is typically due to infection by several types of bacteria.
+Often, it follows streptococcal pharyngitis.
 They do not typically occur in those who have had a tonsillectomy.
 Diagnosis is usually based on the symptoms.
 Medical imaging may be done to rule out complications.

 Treatment is by removing the pus, antibiotics, sufficient fluids, and pain medication.
 Steroids may also be useful.
-Admission to hospital is generally not needed.
-In the United States about 3 per 10,000 people per year are affected.
+Hospital admission is generally not needed.
+In the United States, about 3 per 10,000 people per year are affected.
 Young adults are most commonly affected.

 Signs and symptoms

 Physical signs of a peritonsillar abscess include redness and swelling in the tonsillar area of the affected side and swelling of the jugulodigastric lymph nodes.
 The uvula may be displaced towards the unaffected side.

 Unlike tonsillitis, which is more common in children, PTA has a more even age spread, from children to adults.
 Symptoms start appearing two to eight days before the formation of an abscess.
-A progressively severe sore throat on one side and pain during swallowing (odynophagia) usually are the earliest symptoms.
+A progressively severe sore throat on one side and pain during swallowing (odynophagia) are usually the earliest symptoms.
 As the abscess develops, persistent pain in the peritonsillar area, fever, a general sense of feeling unwell, headache, and a distortion of vowels informally known as "hot potato voice" may appear.
-Neck pain associated with tender, swollen lymph nodes, referred ear pain and foul breath are also common.
+Neck pain associated with tender, swollen lymph nodes, referred ear pain, and foul breath are also common.
 While these signs may be present in tonsillitis itself, a PTA should be specifically considered if there is limited ability to open the mouth (trismus).

 Complications

-While most people recover uneventfully, there is a wide range of possible complications.
+While most people recover uneventfully, a wide range of possible complications may occur.
 These may include: